davidlira19/Automated-Builds-CI-CD/docs/README.md

 #### Big variety of CI templates

-The platform provides many templates for all kinds of Continous Integration configurations, making it much easier to get started.
+The platform provides many templates for all kinds of Continuous Integration configurations, making it much easier to get started.
 In addition, you also have the option to create your own templates to later publish them on GitHub Marketplace.

 #### Free for everyone